 What is running power?

-For the running view, we are going to refer to the book Run With Power by elite coach Jim Vance to give us an answer to that question.
-Vance has coached a number of amateur and elite runners and is founder and team director of Formula Endurance.
-In response to that very question, this is what Vance has to say:
+For this, we're going to refer to the book Run With Power by elite coach Jim Vance to give us an answer to that question.
+Vance has coached a number of amateur and elite runners and is the founder and team director of Formula Endurance, a USA Triathlon High Performance Team.

-The folks at Stryd, who are in the business of making running power meters, put power for runners into context in race terms.
-They talk about the idea of following a targeted power number at the beginning of a race and sticking with that number to nail your PB.
+The folks at Stryd, one of the most popular footpods, put this metric for runners into the context of race terms.
+They talk about the idea of following a targeted power number at the beginning of a race and sticking with that number to nail your personal best.

-It feels like a metric that is built for the elite and serious runners, but with companies like Garmin now tapping into the concept of power, it could start finding some fans lower down the running food chain.
+It feels like a metric that is built for the elite and serious runners, but, with more and more companies beginning to offer their proprietary takes on the metric over the last few years, it'll no doubt begin to find some fans lower down the running food chain.

 The kit you need to run with power

-The most popular comes courtesy of Stryd, who first started with a heart rate monitor chest strap-style device.
-It's since moved to a foot pod sensor that clips onto your laces where it can deliver richer running analytics to produce the power estimates.
-Using various motion sensors packed into the foot pod, Stryd's setup is able to record metrics indoors and outdoors including pace, distance, cadence, ground time, vertical oscillation and leg spring stiffness, translating that data into one single metric known as power.
+Using various motion sensors packed into the footpod, Stryd's setup is able to record metrics indoors and outdoors, including pace, distance, cadence, ground time, vertical oscillation and leg spring stiffness, translating that data into one single metric known as power.

-So we've broken down what power means in terms of running, the supposed benefits of running with power and the kit you need to make it happen.
-The real question here is: does running with power actually work?
-Here's the running with power take from a power meter newbie (that's me) and a running with power convert.
+So, we've broken down what power means in terms of running, the supposed benefits of running with power and the kit you need to make it happen.

-"Then Garmin announced its own Running Power app and I got my hands on the second generation Stryd and decided to give it another try.
-Based on the book, I've spent the first few weeks simply running and not bothering about the numbers displayed on my Forerunner 935.
+"Then I got my hands on the second-generation Stryd and decided to give it another try.
+Based on the book, I've spent the first few weeks simply running and not bothering about the numbers displayed on my Forerunner.
 But telling me not to look at the data has had the reverse effect.
 I always want to look at the numbers.

-"What I see from those numbers feels very similar to the concept of heart rate based training, focusing on one metric to make the most of your running sessions.
-The difference being here is that there's far more being analysed from a foot pod than a heart rate chest strap, at least from a runner's perspective.
-While I've not seen any initial benefits in terms of running form aside from focusing a little more on getting my cadence where it needs to be, being mindful of that watt data on my watch has had some impact on keeping my pace more focused.
+"What I see from those numbers feels very similar to the concept of heart rate training, focusing on one metric to make the most of your running sessions.
+The difference here is that there's far more being analyzed from a footpod than a heart rate chest strap - at least from a runner's perspective.
+While I've not seen any initial benefits in terms of running form - aside from focusing a little more on getting my cadence where it needs to be - being mindful of that watt data on my watch has had some impact on keeping my pace more focused.